cyberark/conjur-puppet/REFERENCE.md

 ##### `username`

-The identity used to authenticate to the Conjur / DAP instance
+The identity used to authenticate to the Conjur instance

 ##### `value`

-The API key matching the Conjur / DAP identity
+The API key matching the Conjur identity

 #### Parameters